 On May 27, 2014, the Company was named as a defendant in a civil case styled Tracy Chen, as an aggrieved employee, v.
 Morgan Stanley Smith Barney LLC, et al., which is pending in the Superior Court of California, County of Orange, seeking civil penalties on behalf of the State of California and all current and former California employees pursuant to the California Private Attorney General Act, California Labor Code section 2699 et seq.
 Plaintiff asserts that the Company's expense reimbursement and final pay policies, and specifically, the Company's Alternative Flexible Grid program, violate the California Labor Code under various factual and legal theories, including by passing the Company's costs of doing business on to Financial Advisors, and by paying some terminated Financial Advisors outside the statutorily prescribed time period for final wages.
 On November 21, 2018, the parties in a related federal litigation against the Company styled Brandon Harvey, individually and on behalf of others similarly situated, v.
-Morgan Stanley Smith Barney LLC, pending in the United States District Court for the Northern District of California, reached a settlement in principle for approximately \$10.
+Morgan Stanley Smith Barney LLC, pending in the United States District Court for the Northern District of California, reached a settlement in principle.
 On October 6, 2023, the federal court settlement received final approval.
-The settlement covers the period April 23, 2013 to September 5, 2019, which should resolve the representative claims in Plaintiff's action, which has been stayed.
+The settlement covers the period April 23, 2013 to September 5, 2019.
+On May 24, 2024, the Company filed a motion for summary judgment, seeking dismissal of Plaintiff's action as a result of the federal court settlement.